whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Articles/Do You Have a Prescription for that Adderall.md

 # Do You Have a Prescription for That Adderall?

-## The Truth About This Popular ADHD Pill; Legal Stimulant.
+## The Truth About This Popular ADHD Pill; Legal Stimulant

 ![](https://miro.medium.com/max/1400/1*JEhqjzkBhdElv-jaj2_MYw.jpeg)